mehulagg/gitlab/doc/administration/gitaly/praefect.md

 > [Introduced](https://gitlab.com/gitlab-org/gitaly/-/issues/3019) in GitLab 13.3.

-To also list information for outdated replicas of writable repositories, use the `-partially-replicated` parameter.
+To also list information of repositories whose primary is up to date but one or more assigned replicas are outdated, use the `-partially-replicated` flag.

 A repository is writable if the primary has the latest changes.
 Secondaries might be temporarily outdated while they are waiting to replicate the latest changes.